slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 "She's really good.
 You don't want to go?
 I'd totally be up for it."

-I shrugged, "kind of, but just wanted to take it easy tonight.
+I shrugged, "Kind of, but just wanted to take it easy tonight.
 Take it easy.
 I started getting these weird spasms.
 My whole body would tense up for like a moment, then nothing."

 ((heart problems, kind of important part here, move to another section?))